-With the rapid proliferation of new technologies continually emerging on to the market, it can be difficult to get a handle on how fleet management will look in only a few years' time.
+With the rapid proliferation of new technologies continually emerging on to the market, it can be difficult to get a handle on how fleet management software will look in only a few years' time.
 The fleet industry continues to evolve at a rapid pace, and for even the most seasoned observer, keeping your finger on the pulse is a real challenge.

 Mere guesswork is one thing, but that's no substitute for informed analysis.
 And this is precisely what Teletrac Navman has provided with a new expert analysis which not only offers us an overview of the best of what fleet management has to offer today but also provides real insight into what its not-too-distant future might hold.